RyanMontville/canvas-stats/python code/README.md

 # Pyhton code
-Here are some of the oython functions I used for Canvas Stats.
+Here are some of the python functions I used for Canvas Stats.

 I wanted to build a slightly different database than the sql file posted by the Canvas event developer.
 His database had all of the data in a single table.
 I wanted to create a users table so I could create additional tables and join them.
 I also created a color table to store the color names and hex values.